What is gynecomastia?

 Gynecomastia can be treated in a number of ways, depending on the underlying cause and shape of the condition.

-- Hormonal treatment: In some cases, gynecomastia is the result of hormonal imbalance.
-In such cases, a medical approach involving hormonal treatment may be all that’s needed to reduce breast hypertrophy.
-This method is non-invasive and can offer an alternative to surgery, especially when the hormonal imbalance is temporary.
+- Hormonal treatment: in some instances, gynecomastia results from a hormonal imbalance.
+In these cases, medical treatment aimed at restoring hormonal balance may be sufficient to reduce breast hypertrophy.
+This non-invasive approach can serve as an effective alternative to surgery, particularly when the imbalance is temporary.

 - Lipoaspiration: indicated when gynecomastia is predominantly fatty.
 A fine cannula is inserted to aspirate excess fat, leaving a minimal scar.